 NHRA’s excess medical insurance*, a major benefit in the NHRA Membership was increased to $575,000 if you are injured at an NHRA member track as a racer, or even as a crewmember or spectator.

-The new program introduced three new licensing groups including Professional, Pro/Sportsman and Sportsman groups with different levels of licenses based on vehicle classification and driver performance.
-In the new program, a medical exam is not required for certain levels of licenses in Pro/Sportsman and Sportsman groups with fees lowered for the Sportsman levels.
+The licensing/membership program offers three licensing groups including Professional, Pro/Sportsman and Sportsman groups with different levels of licenses based on vehicle classification and driver performance.
+With this program, a medical exam is not required for certain levels of licenses in Pro/Sportsman and Sportsman groups with fees lowered for the Sportsman levels.

 All racers participating in one of the upcoming NHRA Summit Racing Series Division Finals events are required to have a valid NHRA Competition License, ET category number and NHRA Membership.

 * Excess over any other insurance or self-insurance, federal, state or other governmental plan.
 Coverage is, at all times, limited to the terms, conditions and exclusions of the policy.
 Coverage may be different outside of the United States.

 Specifically for kids 5 to 17 years of age, the Junior Drag Racing League requires specific paperwork to be completed prior to making any runs at NHRA member tracks.
 You can also learn more information (below) on the NHRA Junior Street program.Junior Dragster Information Junior Street Application